kommander/aden/docs/index.md

 ```
 (or install me as a dependency in your project)

+_Note_: I am still under active development in an alpha stage, if you want to get the newest development version, clone my repository and do `npm i -g` from there.

 I can automate a lot of things for you.
 It's great to be able to _do all the things_ and you can still make me do whatever you need.
 I come with a distinct subset of behaviours though, my attitude.

 I assume you know what HTML, CSS, Javascript, a Terminal and NPM are and that you have used them before.